rug-cit-hpc/league-of-robots/README.md

   and admin accounts must **not** depend on a ```~/.ssh/authorized_keys``` from an external storage system.
-* The default ```centos``` account will become useless after the first steps of the playbook have been deployed, because its home dir with ```~/.ssh/authorized_keys```is located in /home, which will vanishes when we mount homes from shared storage.
+* The default ```centos``` account will become useless after the first steps of the playbook have been deployed, because its home dir with ```~/.ssh/authorized_keys```is located in /home, which will vanish when we mount homes from shared storage.
   Changing the location of the default ```centos``` account is not trivial and can result in a situation where you lock yourself out.

 Therefore the first step is to create additional local admin accounts: